Journalism Program Learning Outcomes

 Upon completion of the journalism program students should be able to:

-- Knowledge: Explain the role of the free press in a democratic society, apply the principles and laws of free speech, identify the key events history of journalism, and identify the trends of current media, especially in journalism practice.
+- Knowledge: Explain the role of the free press in a democratic society, apply the principles and laws of free speech, identify key events in the history of journalism, and identify the trends of current media, especially in journalism practice.

 - Values: Develop practices to respect stakeholders in the journalistic process and include diverse perspectives.
 Collaborate respectfully with others to make ethical choices in the production, management, funding and promotion of media messages.
 Report to audiences the options for hope and viable solutions to problems beyond only the controversies, corruption and problems themselves.